gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

 Glance is actually composed of two different services:

-* **glance-api** accepts API calls for dicovering the available images, their metadata and is used also to retrieve them.
+* **glance-api** accepts API calls for dicovering the available images and their metadata and is used also to retrieve them.
 It supports two protocol versions: v1 and v2; when using v1, it does not directly access the database but instead it talks to the **glance-registry** service